This Day in History: Betsy Ross’s sacrifices for the American cause

 At about this time in 1776, Betsy Ross works as a seamstress and an upholsterer.
 At least according to legend, she would make the first American flag at the request of George Washington.

 History remembers her as “Betsy Ross,” but would that seem funny to her?
-She was widowed twice and lived most of her life with other names.
+She was widowed three times and lived most of her life with other names.

 There was just one problem.
 John was an Anglican.
 As a Quaker, Betsy was not supposed to marry outside her faith.
 The two must have been deeply in love, because they ended up eloping when she was only 21 years old.
 She was promptly expelled from her church.